-SHRA's goal for citizen participation is to ensure a broad participation of City residents and housing, economic, and service providers in the planning and implementation of community development and housing programming.
+SHRA's goal for citizen participation is to ensure a broad participation of City residents and housing, economic, and service providers in the planning and implementation of community development and housing programs.
 The preparation of the One-Year Action Plan began with "in-reach" among City Departments of Public Works, Planning, Utilities, Economic Development and Park Districts to identify potential needs, services gaps and key issues on which to focus the community outreach process.
-Outreach included consultation and conversations with organizations such as the Housing Authority, Volunteers of America, Sacramento Self-Help Housing, Sacramento Housing Alliance, Legal Services of Northern California, Rebuilding Together, Meals on Wheels and Walk Sacramento.
+Outreach included consultation and conversations with organizations such as the Housing Authority, Volunteers of America, Sacramento Self-Help Housing, Sacramento Housing Alliance, Legal Services of Northern California, Rebuilding Together, and Meals on Wheels.
 SHRA also consulted with Sacramento Steps Forward (SSF) and the City and County of Sacramento on homelessness prevention issues and policies, including the Emergency Shelter Grant (ESG)-funded emergency shelter and Rapid Re-Housing Program.
-SHRA also actively participates in the Continuum of Care's through various committees and meetings to give and gather input from the region's public service providers on homeless household (individuals and families) needs.
+SHRA also actively participates in the Continuum of Care through various committees and meetings to give and gather input from the region's public service providers on homeless household (individuals and families) needs.
+Elected officials also provide recommendations for priority projects within their respective Districts, which are developed based on community input.